 Kathryn Tappen serves as co-host of NBC Sports Group’s coverage of the NHL, including NHL Live and NHL Overtime.
 In addition, Tappen works as a reporter for NBC Sports Group’s coverage of Notre Dame Football, Football Night in America, the Summer and Winter Olympics, and more.
-She has also served as a reporter for NBC Sports’ coverage of Super Bowl LII and Super Bowl XLIX.
+Tappen made her NFL sideline reporting debut on Sunday Night Football during Nov.
+2020.
+She has also worked on NBC Sports’ pregame coverage at Super Bowl LII and Super Bowl XLIX.

 Prior to joining NBC Sports Group, Tappen spent four years at the NHL Network (2011-2015).
 She originally joined as host of NHL Tonight, the network’s nightly highlight show.
 Prior to that, Tappen spent five years with the New England Sports Network (NESN) where she was the lead studio host for Boston Bruins games, and reported on the New England Patriots, Boston Red Sox, and Boston Celtics.

 In addition, Tappen served as a weekend anchor and a weekday sports reporter at NBC affiliate WJAR in Providence, Rhode Island.
 She began her career in 2003 at College Sports Television.